 Anyone who watched the recent series of Shipwrecked will no doubt still be thinking about the parade of impossibly beautiful young things who drifted onto our screens.
-There was insanely handsome Tom Wooton, who dazzled us with his Harry Judd-alike face, building skills and lack of interest of all forms of confrontation and gossip, Sean Lineker, whose stunning eyes captivated not just viewers but the show’s 6ft8 beefcake Chris and many more.
-But our favourite of the bunch was the dashingly handsome Kush Khanna, a London based singer who was not just pleasing on the eye, but became the heart of the show and bonded everyone during their spell in paradise.
-We hooked up with the 27 year old fella to chat about island politics, coming out to his parents and why his dreams of pop superstardom were thwarted by an X Factor hunk!
+There was insanely handsome Tom Wooton, who dazzled us with his Harry Judd-alike face, building skills and lack of interest of all forms of confrontation and gossip.
+Sean Lineker, whose stunning eyes captivated not just viewers but the show’s 6ft8 beefcake Chris and a whole load more.
+But if pressed, we’d say have to say that our favourite was the dashingly handsome Kush Khanna, a London based singer who was not just pleasing on the eye, but became the heart of the show and bonded everyone during their spell in paradise.
+We hooked up with the 27-year old fella to chat about island politics, coming out to his parents and why his dreams of pop superstardom were thwarted by an X Factor hunk!

 Because I am gay, I get on with girls and guys and am really sociable.
 I love getting to know people.
 And because of that I became the one that everyone would talk to.
 I’d do the cooking and cleaning too, so was very involved with everyone’s lives.
 I was a bit of a floater, and would chat with everyone and so when I went to the other island for example, people would notice when I wasn’t there and they’d be forced to talk to each other.

 You and Tom got on like a house on fire.
 Gosh he was so hot.

 Tom was like my little brother.
 He was a lovely guy but I don’t think he was onscreen as much as some because I think there were people with bigger stories.
 He hated gossiping but when you’re on an island with nothing much to do, that’s what you end up doing.

 There were a lot of alpha men on the island – how did you cope with them?